10 Best Retailtech for December 2025

 Risk Factors

-- Sensitivity to restaurant industry cycles
+- Economic sensitivity to restaurant industry trends

 | Metric | Value |